 In 2015 Fedasil started setting up a framework to conduct quality audits on the basis of these uniform standards.
-Throughout 2017, Fedasil did some test audits: 4 in the federal centres, 10 in partners' centres and LRI and 17 in centres which are already closed down.
 Developing minimum standards and an audit mechanism was a difficult process as different partners, such as the Red Cross, have developed their own norms and standards over the years.
-Moreover, some partners criticised the possibility to have audits being performed by Fedasil instead of an independent authority.
+Moreover, some partners criticised the possibility to have audits being performed by Fedasil instead of an independent authority.473